 1 taken over the last number of years.
-So the 2 confidential meetings are not a space that you can be honest in and you don't be honest here in a public 3 meeting, you have got to be honest in them both.
-4 5 not an either/or situation.
-11:21 when we looked at the training we saw mention of 6 70 Q. 7 whistleblowing, I just wonder what your views are on 8 that as a means of identifying relevant information to allow you to look at governance through that lens?
-9 It is, and I'll give you a short example of it, would 10 Α. 11 .
-22 11 that be helpful?
-In maternity we had as a Governance Committee noticed a level of increasing litigation, 12 13 particularly child birth, and I hadn't realised just 14 how difficult that process is, how dangerous it is.
-15 But what happened was we were noticing these increases 11:22 16 in litigation, we were asking questions and being curious around it.
-Then a whistleblowing case came in 17 18 and that really just pinpointed and alerted the need 19 for a focused effort and the Executive Director 20 responsible then took a lead on that, so yes.
-11:22 It can be effective?
-21 71 Q. 22 Very effective. Α. 23 In your experience?
-72 Q. 24 Yes. Α. 25 Escalation of governance issues you have dealt with at 73 Q. 11 .
-22 26 WIT-100480 at paragraph 22.1.
-And, at 22.2, you 27 mention a list of methods for escalation, and we will just highlight them briefly.
-The first one are Early

-Alerts, point (a), which we will go on to discuss
+So the 2 confidential meetings are not a space that you can be 3 honest in and you don't be honest here in a public 4 meeting, you have got to be honest in them both.
+It is 5 not an either/or situation.
+11:21 6 70 Q. When we looked at the training we saw mention of 7 whistleblowing, I just wonder what your views are on 8 that as a means of identifying relevant information to 9 allow you to look at governance through that lens?
+10 Α. It is, and I'll give you a short example of it, would 11:22 11 that be helpful?
+In maternity we had as a Governance 12 Committee noticed a level of increasing litigation, 13 particularly child birth, and I hadn't realised just 14 how difficult that process is, how dangerous it is.
+15 But what happened was we were noticing these increases 11:22 16 in litigation, we were asking questions and being 17 curious around it.
+Then a whistleblowing case came in 18 and that really just pinpointed and alerted the need 19 for a focused effort and the Executive Director 20 responsible then took a lead on that, so yes.
+11:22 21 71 Q. It can be effective?
+22 Α. Very effective.
+23 72 Q. In your experience?
+24 Α. Yes.
+25 73 Q. Escalation of governance issues you have dealt with at 11:22 26 WIT-100480 at paragraph 22.1.
+And, at 22.2, you 27 mention a list of methods for escalation, and we will 28 just highlight them briefly.
+The first one are Early 29 Alerts, point (a), which we will go on to discuss

 1 briefly later on; (b) confidential Trust Board meetings 2 that we have just looked at; (c) the Governance 3 Committee then, which we have already looked at; point 4 (d) Chief Executive briefings with the NEDs which 5 happen on a monthly or bimonthly rota.
-Then there are 11:23 internal audit reports, you have mentioned at point 6 7 (e): then the executive and Operational Directors also 8 attend the Audit Committee.
-I think that goes back to the point you made earlier on where there is a 9 collective responsibility for people to bring matters 10 11:23 11 to the appropriate Board and Committee.

-Then, at (g), the Trust Board workshops, which we've looked at as well.
-Then, at (h), at the end of each Trust Board meeting, Executive Directors of Medicine, Social Work, Nursing and Finance are asked if there are any other issues relating to their professional roles they wish to bring to the Board's attention.
-So that's an opportunity for anyone to raise anything at that particular point.
+Then there are 11:23 6 internal audit reports, you have mentioned at point 7 (e); then the executive and Operational Directors also 8 attend the Audit Committee.
+I think that goes back to 9 the point you made earlier on where there is a 10 collective responsibility for people to bring matters 11:23 11 to the appropriate Board and Committee.
+12 13 Then, at (g), the Trust Board workshops, which we've 14 looked at as well.
+Then, at (h), at the end of each 15 Trust Board meeting, Executive Directors of Medicine, 11:24 16 Social Work, Nursing and Finance are asked if there are 17 any other issues relating to their professional roles 18 they wish to bring to the Board's attention.
+So that's 19 an opportunity for anyone to raise anything at that 20 particular point.
+11:24 21 Α. Yep.

-21 A. Yep.

 22 74 Q. Just before, Chair, with your indulgence, just before 23 we break, if I can just go to WIT-100479.
-Again for 24 the Panel's note, looking at your attitude to risk and 25 risk management, and I just want to read this in, 21.1: 11:24

-"The Governance Committee has been the committee that receives and discusses the corporate risk register at its quarterly meetings.
+Again for 24 the Panel's note, looking at your attitude to risk and 25 risk management, and I just want to read this in, 21.1: 11:24 26 27 "The Governance Committee has been the committee that 28 receives and discusses the corporate risk register at 29 its quarterly meetings.
 During my tenure as Chair of